-Solar equipment prices have dropped 80% since 2011.
+Solar equipment prices have dropped 80-90% in the past decade.
 Many businesses across the U.S. are choosing solar energy as a way to control operating costs and hedge against escalating energy rates.

 Garfield Clean Energy’s free renewable energy consulting can help you understand the best options for using solar energy to power your commercial property.
 We can:

 - Provide an initial site review to determine on-site solar potential

 - Calculate optimal system size to meet electric demand

 - Advise on economic incentives and financing options

 - Provide cash flow models and economic indicators for your investment

 Contact CLEER today to schedule your free renewable energy consulting visit with Katharine Rushton: email@example.com.